The Mensa Foundation Investigates Crime Scene Intelligence

 The Mensa Education & Research Foundation will host its most popular colloquium yet, “Colloquium 2014: Crime Scene Intelligence,” on Tuesday, July 1, 2014, at the Sheraton Boston in Boston, Mass. from 8:30 a.m. – 6:00 p.m.
-The event is sold out.

 The Foundation will present an outstanding panel of experts working on the cutting edge of forensic science.
 “The Colloquium is an integral part of the work that we do at the Foundation,” said Foundation President, Dave Remine.
 “To be able to provide an event that allows our members, as well as the public, to explore specific topics with the brightest minds in that field is just one of many ways we help engage and encourage knowledge seekers.”

 This year’s speakers are acclaimed forensic anthropologist and best-selling author Kathy Reichs; leading forensic scientist and mitochondrial genome researcher Rhonda Roby; Forensic psychologist Jeff Kieliszewski; Executive Director of Forensic Sciences and Professor at Texas Southern University Ashraf Mozayani; and one of the leading forensic artists in the United States, Harvey Pratt.

 Forensic anthropologist and author KATHY REICHS will explore the theory and technology of anthropological forensics, the processes involved in that work and the natural desire to offer conjecture in place of deduction.
 Find out what information goes into her forensics work and what we can learn from that portfolio

 RHONDA ROBY will discuss the validation of historical facts using DNA.
 Dr. Roby's extensive work includes working on the identification of Tsar Nicholas II and the Romanov family.